How to Grow and Care for Bluecrown Passionflower (Passiflora caerulea) Indoors

 Yellowing and dropping leaves

-Move the Blue Passionflower to a brighter spot where is will receive bright light with some direct sunlight or instal a grow light where natural light is inadequate.
+There are two possible causes of yellowing and dropping leaves in Bluecrown Passionflower.
+One possible cause is too little light.
+Position the plant in a brighter spot where is will receive bright light with 4-6 hours of direct sunlight or instal a grow light where natural light is inadequate.
+Check out this guide on understanding light for houseplants.

 The second possible cause of yellowing leaves and leaf drop in Bluecrown Passionflower is underwatering.
 Maintain the soil consistently moist and never allow the soil to dry out completely.